EnterpriseDB/barman/barman_api/README.md

 To run the Flask app:

-Manually (either on local dev machine or from a barman server) if on an actual server, must do this as the barman user so barman can actually access the other servers python run.py or python3 run.py
+Manually (either on local dev machine or from a barman server) if on an actual server, must do this as the barman user so barman can actually access the other servers

+from the root directory
+`python3 barman_api/run.py serve`

 For a real deployment tba